fanf2/doh101/README.md

 The Ansible playbook installs:

-* `unbound`: This provides the default resolver used by the DoH proxy.
+* BIND: This provides the resolver used by the DoH proxy.

+* OpenResty: This provides NGINX with embedded LuaJIT.

+* `doh.lua`: An OpenResty module implementing DNS-over-HTTPS.

 * `dehydrated`: This is an ACME / Let's Encrypt client for obtaining a TLS certificate.

-* `OpenResty`: This provides NGINX with embedded LuaJIT.

-* `doh.lua`: An OpenResty module implementing DNS-over-HTTPS.

-The DoH server is running on https://your.doh.server.name:443/doh
+The DoH server is running on https://your.doh.server.name:443/

 There is also a DNS-over-TLS server on port 853.